 The leading neurosurgeons and neuroradiologists at Interventional Neuro Associates are experts in pipeline/coiling and stent placement procedures.
 At their offices serving the greater New York and New Jersey areas in East Hills and Brooklyn, New York, the team provides expert care and state-of-the-art techniques.
 To learn more about pipeline/coiling and stents for treating vascular conditions, schedule an appointment online or by phone today.

 A pipeline/coiling procedure blocks the blood flow to an aneurysm — a weakened area of an artery.
-Pipeline/coiling procedures are a relatively recent treatment option for brain aneurysms; the medical community began using this technique in 1991.
+Pipeline/coiling procedures are a relatively recent treatment option for brain aneurysms as the medical community only began using this technique in 1991.

 During the pipeline/coiling procedure, Dr. Farkas inserts a microcatheter, a tiny hollow tube, into an artery, often in your groin area, and threads it through your body to the artery with the aneurysm.
 He guides a soft, platinum wire through the catheter to the aneurysm so it will coil up inside the “balloon” in your vein and disrupt blood flow.
 This causes your blood to clot and seals the aneurysm from the rest of the artery.

 The tiny coils stay in your body permanently to prevent the aneurysm from rupturing or leaking and causing further serious health complications.
 These coils are only about the size of a human hair.
 Dr. Farkas guides the coils through the catheter “pipeline” using a special type of X-ray imaging called fluoroscopy.

 Stents are another treatment option the doctors at Interventional Neuro Associates use to treat men and women with aneurysms and atherosclerosis, commonly called hardening of the arteries.